 Energy costs can be hard to budget for since fluctuations in gas prices and sudden weather changes are out of consumers’ control.
 Gas and electricity are also just more expensive in some areas of the country than in others.

-On average, though, Americans spend around $3,780 a year on all utilities, including gas, electricity, trash, sewage, and water.
+But on average, Americans spend about $429 a month on all utilities (including gas, electricity, trash, sewage, and water), according to Forbes.

 While you can’t do much about natural gas prices in your area, you can take a few steps to reduce your energy spending.